kpumuk/codecolorer/readme.txt

 Tags: code, snippet, syntax, highlight, color, geshi Requires at least: 2.0.2
 Tested up to: 2.7
-Stable tag: 0.7.0
+Stable tag: 0.7.1

-CodeColorer is the plugin which allows you to insert code snippets into the post with nice syntax highlighting.
+CodeColorer is the plugin which allows you to insert code snippets to your posts with nice syntax highlighting powered by GeSHi library.

 == Description ==